Side view of Althoff Grandhotel Schloss Bensberg in Bergisch Gladbach with sunset

 A fine veil of morning mist lies over the gently rolling hills of the Bergisches Land when Bensberg Castle suddenly rises out of the mist - it stands there, magnificent and majestic.
 The first rays of sunlight dance across the slate roof, bathing the baroque façade in golden light.
 If you walk up the avenue to the castle in the early morning, you will hear nothing but the gentle rustling of the treetops and the distant chime of the bells of St. Laurentius Basilica in the valley.

 The view from the castle plateau is breathtaking: across the forest, the view opens up as far as Cologne, where the cathedral stands like a silhouette on the horizon.
 No wonder the Althoff Grandhotel Schloss Bensberg is one of the most exclusive hotels in Germany today.
-The luxury accommodation with 77 rooms, 34 suites and three restaurants, where stars such as Robbie Williams, Rihanna and Paul McCartney have spent the night since its conversion in 1997, was once a field hospital in the War of Coalition and the War of Liberation against Napoleon.
+The luxury accommodation with 77 rooms, 34 suites and three restaurants, where stars such as Robbie Williams, Rihanna and Paul McCartney have spent the night since its conversion in 1997, was once a field hospital during the War of Coalition and the War of Liberation against Napoleon.
 Between 1793 and 1794 as well as 1813 and 1815, wounded soldiers were treated and serious illnesses fought in the fairytale Baroque castle.
 Meanwhile, guests can take a break in the four-elements spa, enjoy the award-winning food of two-star chef Joachim Wissler in the Vendôme or attend a Royal Tea Time.

 Architectural treasures and green oases along the way